 Although it costs money to start any type of business, you can save big right now thanks to a struggling economy and a hungry workforce.

 4. You Can Have an Office Anywhere in the World

 Tired of a long commute and traffic?
 Work from home!
 Are you interested in moving to a different part of the country, where the cost of living is lower?
-Pack your bags and get on the road – you're the boss now!
-No matter your business, when you are the guy (or woman) in charge you can setup shop wherever you want.
+Pack your bags and get on the road – you’re the boss now!
+No matter your new business, when you are the guy (or woman) in charge you can setup shop wherever you want.